 The risk of developing water intoxication or Overhydration is greater if you drink a lot of water in a short period.
-The risk decreases if you consume the same amount for a much more extended period.
+The risk decreases if you consume the same amount for a more extended period.

 Symptoms of hyponatremia can arise from as little as 0.8-1 gallons (3-4 liters) of water drunk in a short amount of time.

 The kidneys can handle about 5.3-7.4 gallons (20-28 liters) of water per day, but they cannot excrete more than 27-33 ounces (0.8-1.0 liters) per hour.